berkeleyopenarms/blue_interface/_sources/index.rst.txt

 Welcome to the Blue Interface
 ==========================================

-The Blue interface is a platform-agnostic Python API for communicating with the Koko robotic arm over a network connection.
+The Blue interface is a platform-agnostic Python API for communicating with the Blue robotic arm over a network connection.

 .. .. toctree::
 ..    :maxdepth: 2